clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Jessica Venlet</h3>
-        <p>Jessica Venlet (1st Term, 2024-2026) works as the Project Manager for Digital Repository Technology at the University of Michigan Library.
+        <p>Jessica Venlet (1st Term, 2024-2026; <a href="/groups/excellence-awards/">Excellence Awards Working Group</a> Co-Chair; 1st term, 2025-2027) co-chair of Excellence Awards) works as the Project Manager for Digital Repository Technology at the University of Michigan Library.
 In this role, she is responsible for facilitating and coordinating the planning and implementation of digital repository systems that meet the library's digital preservation and access goals.</p>
     </div>
     <div class="col-sm-2">
         <img class="img-responsive" alt="Jessica Venlet" src="{{ '/images/coordinating-committee/Venlet_J2024.jpg' | prepend: site.baseurl }}">